AGENDA

 CASE STUDY: Steps to manage risk and maximize production with a large number of blade defects in the operating fleet

-CASE STUDY: Agile approach to maintenance and repairs
+CASE STUDY: Agile approach to maintenance and repair

 • Overview and evaluation of a good repair